Product Formalisms for Measures on Spaces with Binary Tree Structures: Representation, Visualization, and Multiscale Noise: Product Formula Representation of Measures on Dyadic Sets

 \subsubsection{Borel measures on the unit hypercube}

-A Borel measure on a topological space $X$ is a measure defined on the sigma algebra generated by the open sets of $X$, i.e., on sets generated by the operations of countably infinite unions, countably infinite intersections and complements of open sets.
-For $X = \left[0,1\right]$, the open sets are open intervals $\left(a,b\right)$.
+A Borel measure on a topological space $X$ is a measure defined on the sigma algebra $\mathcal{B}_{orel}$ generated by the open sets of $X$, i.e., on sets generated by the operations of countably infinite unions, countably infinite intersections and complements of open sets.